BeldiMariem/UrlShortener/frontend-app/README.md

 - Click any short URL to be instantly redirected to the original destination.

 ### 6. Search for Apps
-- Enter the name of any app in the search field.
+Enter the name of any app in the search field.
 The app’s link will be retrieved and displayed.

-## License

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
-##

 ### Built with ❤️ by Mariem BELDI